natashamoorfield/calmarendian-date/ROADMAP.md

 CalmarendianDate.strftime(format: str)
 ```
 Return a string representation of the date, controlled by an explicit format string.
 Format codes referring to hours, minutes or seconds will return 0 values.
 The complete list of formatting directives is not yet defined.

+## `CalmarendianTimeDelta` Class
+The time-delta class and time-delta functionality are not being implemented in v1.0.0 of `npm_calmarendian_date` but the `CalmarendianTimeDelta` class needs to exist to be able to set the `CalmarendianDate.resolution` attribute with a time-delta object.